alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 # Definitions

-These principles **MUST** be measured with respect to the following definitions:

 ## Participant

 A participant is any entity - human, machine, software bot, conversation archiver, or other, that is bounded by the extent of that entity's Trusted Computing Base (TCB).

-It is important to note that the concept of "participant", defined by their TCB, is a foundation for all other trust.
-Developing from the basic definitions of a [@TrustedComputingBase] and from the concept of "trust-to-trust" discussed in [@RoleOfTrust], a failure of a participant to maintain integrity over their own (trusted) environment should not be considered a failure of an E2ESM that connects it to other participants.

-Further: it is obviously possible to burden the E2ESM with surfacing potential integrity issues of any given participant; but to require such in this standard would risk harming the privacy of the participant entity.

-### Scope of a Participant in E2ESM

-The term "participant" in this document exists to supersede the more vague notion of "end" in the phrase "end-to-end".

-Participants are defined in terms of an entity's [@TrustedComputingBase] to acknowledge that an entity **MAY** legitimately store, forward, or access messages by means that are outside of the E2ESM software.

-For example: if a participant accesses their E2ESM software via remote desktop software, and their RDP session is hijacked by a third party; of if they back-up their messages in cleartext to cloud storage leading somehow to data exfiltration, neither of these would be a failure of E2ESM.
-This would instead be a failure of the participant's [@TrustedComputingBase].

 ## Conversation